-This infinite family of QSL bounds $\mathcal{T}_{\rm S}(p,q)$ constitutes our first main result.
-It holds for any unitary quantum dynamics and is in one-to-one correspondence with the coherence measure based on Schatten $p$-norm.
-These bounds clearly highlight the contribution of the coherence of the evolved state $C_p(\rho_t)$, and thus cement the role of coherence as a key resource in driving the dynamics.
-Since the coherence measure $C_p(\rho_t)$ is challenging to calculate in general as it requires optimization over all incoherent states, it is thus hard to identify the tightest bound within our family of QSL bounds for a given dynamics.
-However, it is worth emphasizing two special cases $\set{p=1,\, q=\infty}$ and $\set{p=2,\, q=2}$, both of which will reduce to MT-like bounds if the initial state is pure.
-Besides, the coherence measure in the latter case can be evaluated explicitly.
+The infinite family of QSLs $\mathcal{T}_{\rm S}(p,q)$ constitutes our first main result.
+It applies to any unitary dynamics and establishes a one-to-one correspondence with the coherence measure based on the Schatten $p$-norm.
+These bounds explicitly highlight the contribution of the coherence of the evolved state $C_p(\rho_t)$, thereby cementing the role of coherence as a key resource in driving quantum dynamics and establishing a rigorous trade-off between speed, coherence, and energy uncertainty.
+Two special cases $\set{p=1,\, q=\infty}$ and $\set{p=2,\, q=2}$ are particularly noteworthy, as both reduce to MT-like bounds when the initial state is pure.